Learning to Translate Noise for Robust Image Denoising: Introduction

 To address this challenge, we propose a novel noise translation framework for image denoising to better generalize to diverse real-world noise using a limited training dataset.
 The intuition behind our framework is as follows.
 While existing denoising algorithms trained on images with Gaussian noise exhibit limited performance when applied to real-world noisy images, we observed that adding Gaussian noise to these noisy images significantly improves their effectiveness in denoising, as shown in Figure~\ref{fig:motivation1}.
 This observation motivated us to explore the idea that, instead of directly denoising unseen real noise, first translating it into known Gaussian noise and then applying denoising could improve the model's ability to generalize across unseen out-of-distribution (OOD) noise.
 To this end, we introduce the lightweight \textit{Noise Translation Network}, which, prior to the denoising process, utilizes Gaussian injection blocks to transform arbitrary complex noise into Gaussian noise that is spatially uncorrelated and independent of an input image.
 The translated images are then processed by the pretrained denoising networks specialized for Gaussian noise, resulting in the clean denoised images.
 Once trained, our noise translation network can be seamlessly paired with any denoising network pretrained on Gaussian noise.
 Our experimental results and analysis validate that the proposed framework outperforms existing denoising approaches by huge margins on various benchmarks.

-Our key contributions are summarized as follows: \begin{itemize} \item We propose a novel noise translation network for robust image denoising, which converts unknown complex noise in an input image into a Gaussian noise.
-Our lightweight noise translation network can be applied to any Gaussian-pretrained denoising networks. \item We employ well-motivated loss functions and architecture for the noise translation network.
-The proposed approach guides the noise distribution of the input image to Gaussian distribution both implicitly and explicitly by rigorously leveraging the mathematical properties. \item We demonstrate the efficacy of our approach through extensive experiments on image denoising benchmarks with diverse noise distributions, achieving significant improvements in terms of robustness and generalization ability. \end{itemize}
+Our key contributions are summarized as follows: \begin{itemize} \item We propose a novel noise translation network for robust image denoising that converts unseen complex noise in an input image into Gaussian noise.
+Our lightweight noise translation network can seamlessly integrate with any Gaussian-pretrained denoising networks. \item We employ well-motivated loss functions and architecture for the noise translation network.
+Our translation network transforms the noise distribution of the input image into a Gaussian distribution both implicitly and explicitly by leveraging key mathematical properties. \item We demonstrate the efficacy of our approach through extensive experiments on image denoising benchmarks with diverse noise distributions, achieving significant improvements in terms of robustness and generalization ability. \end{itemize}